Updated: July 8, 2012

 2) Time-series regression models

-Academics and political scientists create multiple regression models to forecast election vote shares and run the models months in advance of the election.
+Academics and political scientists create Linear regression models to forecast election vote shares and run the models months in advance of the election.
 The models utilize time-series data, such as: economic growth, inflation, job growth, interest rates, foreign policy, historical election results, incumbency, approval rating, etc. Regression modeling is an interesting theoretical exercise, but it does not account for daily events which affect voter psychology.

 Polling and regression models are analogous to the market value of a stock and its intrinsic (theoretical) value.
 The latest poll share is the equivalent of the current stock price.
 The intrinsic value of a stock is based on forecast cash flows.
 The intrinsic value is rarely equal to the market value.